 .
 It is essential to add that acceptance does not mean forgetting or giving up – it is merely the way we come to terms with the loss.

 Mourning relates to grief that comes about as the result of the death of someone you care about.
 Since death is final, this is necessarily a severe form of loss and a trauma

 for those left behind.
 However, grief is not the same as mourning since it can be felt in many other situations other than following a bereavement.
 Sometimes, recently retired people go through a form of grief as they adjust to life without a regular regime and the camaraderie of the workplace.
 Parents who lose custody of their children following a divorce or because they have gone into care will also often going into a state of grieving even if they know their kids are alive and well.
 It is also common to grieve a relationship after dealing with breakup

 or managing divorce

 What does grief feel like?

-Grief is an extreme motion.
+Grief is an extreme motion that is very challenging to go through no matter what type of grief it is.
 Many people feel physical symptoms of pain that can range from headaches to pains in their chest, notably around their heart.
-Crying and feeling anguish, both emotional and physical, is perfectly normal when you are grieving.
+Crying and feeling anxiety

 How can you overcome grief?